This news post was published in 2010 and may now be out of date. It’s kept here for historical purposes.

-In the short-term it will mean savings.
+In the short-term it should mean savings.
 If you fill your tank full once per week, and the average cost over a year is £1.10 per litre, then in that year you would save £57.20 (presuming you achieve the 1 litre saving each time).
 A worthwhile saving just for going to a Shell forecourt.

 Long-term it should also help keep some of your engine parts clean that would previously have got dirty and may have affected performance.